arunaaruna1046-hue/portfolio-simple-website/README.md

-## Portfolio Website
+## My Portfolio

-This is a simple personal portfolio website created using **HTML** and **basic CSS**.
-The project is designed to showcase a clean layout, basic styling, and fundamental web development concepts.
+Welcome to my portfolio website!This project is simple two-page site that includes home page and a contact page .
+It was created using HTML and basic CSS to provide a clean and straightforward user experience.

 ## Pages Included